 Polarized training increased VO2 max by 11.7%, time to exhaustion by 17.4%, and peak velocity/power by 5.1%.

-Not only did polarized training yield significant improvements in endurance performance parameters, but the other training programs were found to not cause improvements in any of the variables measured.
+Not only did polarized training yield significant improvements in endurance performance parameters, but the other training programs were found not to cause improvements in any of the variables measured.